nais/doc/persistence/redis.md

 ## How to

-### Naiserator
+Redis can be run as a normal NAIS application.
+This means that you can only run single instances that are not scalable;

-On NAIS you're required to manually start your Redis instance.
-This means that you can only run single instances that are not scalable; increasing replicas will only start new databases that are not synced.
+increasing replicas will only start new databases that are not synced.
 Contact [@Kyrre.Havik.Eriksen] if you need High Availability-Redis.

 An example Redis setup looks like this: